sbatson5/imposter-syndrome-blog/content/posts/2019-07-13---I-Lied-to-Become-a-Developer.md

 The act of applying for jobs was pretty deflating.
 To be fair, I had it better than most because I at least had a job at the time that I didn't hate.
-I wasn't making a developer's salary, but I was kept the lights on.
+I wasn't making a developer's salary, but I kept the lights on.
 I really feel for the people who had to quit their jobs to attend a bootcamp and go into debt to complete it.
 That's one of the really nice things about community colleges: the classes weren't that expensive.
-I could pay for each course as I signed up for them -- when I finished my certificate, everything was already paid off.
+I paid for each course as I took them and if money was tight, I could take a term off.
-And if money was tight for me during a certain term, I could take time off or sign up for one less class.

-The point I want to make clear is that although I was applying for a lot of jobs, I had something to fallback on.
-Yes, it stank to get turned down constantly, but I had the luxury of time.

 Applying to jobs usually went like this:
 <figure>